Davittt-zz/financial-chat/README.md

 }
 ```

-5) After the user is authenticated, the UI save the user token which is retrieved from the login endpoint.
+5) After the user is authenticated, the UI saves the user token which is retrieved from the login endpoint.
 This process is automatic.

-6) The user will see a list of available chatrooms, where he/she can join in ``(note 3)` .
+6) The user will see a list of available chatrooms, where he/she can join in (note 3).
 After the user selects a chatroom, the API retrieves the last 50 messages sorted by created date.

 7) The user can post messages as commands into the chatroom with the following format `/stock=stock_code`.
 The message will be a stock quote using the following format: “APPL.US quote is $93.42 per share.

-8) All users that belong the chatroom should see all the messages, but the command messages are not stored in the DB.
+8) All users that belong to the chatroom should see all the messages, but the command messages are not stored in the DB.

- (note 1) There's a remote server db which can be used.
+ (note 1) There's a remote server DB that can be used.
 Please send an email to ddonari@gmail.com to get access.

- (note 2) There are preexisting users in the remote database.Please send an email to ddonari@gmail.com to get access.
+ (note 2) There are preexisting users in the remote database.
+Please send an email to ddonari@gmail.com to get access.

  (note 3) The API provides an endpoint that can be used to create new chat rooms: